 Why hire a pool from us?

 As we hire out our pools from central Edinburgh, there are no long journeys to be made to transport the pools.
-Because all except the new sealed liner is re-used, there is less to end up in landfill than if you opt to buy a one-time-use pool.
+All accessories are reusable (with the exception of the new sealed liner and hose) there is less waste making its way into landfill than if you opt to buy a one-time-use pool.
 There are less resources used to keep making new, disposable pools.
 We believe that our pools are therefore better for the environment.
-In addition, you can reuse your own liner as a pond liner, or any other good use (ideas welcome!).
+In addition, you can reuse your own liner – suggestions from other parents include a pond liner for your garden!

 What you can expect.

 When you hire a pool from us, you can expect a safe, clean pool with everything in working order.
-Along with the pool, we include all that you will need to operate the pool.
+Along with the pool, we include all the equipment that you will need to have a water birth at home.
 We also include a journal of birth stories from the pool’s history which you are welcome to add to and a Birth and Beyond magazine which also includes birth stories.